Food Safety Feature Articles

 Spring is here, which means it is time to get canning supplies and equipment checked and ready to use.
 It's also a good time to brush up on safe canning techniques.

-Pressure canner gauges can be tested throughout the northwest region in county Extension offices.
-For a list of locations, go to extension.missouri.edu/nwregion and click on the county nearest you.
-For other regions, check the MU Extension website for the Extension county office in your area.
+Pressure canner gauges can be tested at various MU Extension county offices.
+Check the MU Extension website to find the Extension county office in your area.
 The test is either free or costs $1 per gauge.
 Extension specialists have newer testers that make the task quick and easy, taking 5-10 minutes.
 The gauge itself or the gauge in the lid is what needs to be checked.
 The rest of the canner can also be checked out if it is brought in.
 Weighted gauges do not need to be tested since they remain accurate as long as they remain intact.

 Also available in MU Extension offices or online are food preservation publications explaining everything from how to get started canning to step-by-step instructions on how to use a pressure and/or boiling water canner.
 You will also find more specific information on canning vegetables, fruits, jams and jellies, tomatoes and tomato products, pickles and pickled products, and meat, fish and poultry.